 Veda, 2 Arbuthnot Road, Central, Hong Kong, p.
 3755 3067

 Sandwiches are a classic lunch option, and Morty’s Delicatessen in Jardine House delivers.
-Find smoked meat sandwiches like Classic Pastrami and Smoked Turkey, and speciality sandwiches like Grilled Cheese, Egg Salad and Smoked Truffle Chicken Salad.
-Every sandwich also comes with half a pickle, fries or a house salad – talk about a great lunch set!
+Find smoked meat sandwiches like Classic Pastrami and the California, as well as speciality sandwiches like Smoked Truffle Chicken; Egg Salad and Pickled Tomato; and The Ultimate Grilled Cheese.
+Every sandwich also comes with your choice of side (French fries, anyone?) and unlimited pickles – talk about a great lunch in Central!

 When it comes to the best lunches in Central, what list would be complete without this joint?
 Head over to Landmark for some great Thai food at Mak Mak.
-This restaurant not only caters to meat eaters but also has menu items that will appease every vegan needs.
-Get your classics in like Tom Yum Goong, Pad Thai and green curry.
-We definitely recommend their pomelo salad and their wok-fried crispy soft crab, plus the grab-and-go station out the front has a selection of curries, stir-fries and sweets for those looking for an easy lunch on the go.
+This restaurant not only caters to meat eaters, but also has menu items that will appease every vegan needs.
+Get your classics in like Tom Yum Goong, Pad Thai, and green curry.
+We definitely recommend their pomelo salad and their wok-fried crispy soft crab.
+Moreover, the grab-and-go station out the front has a selection of curries, stir-fries, and sweets for those looking for an easy lunch on the go.

 Mak Mak also makes it to our list of restaurants with secret vegan menus, so that the whole crew can be fed.

-Looking for a light but tasty lunch?
-Find Nood Food on Hollywood Road, serving great salads, tender chicken pieces, vegetable soup, and fresh fruit smoothies and cold-pressed juices.
-Sit inside the bright-lit cafe and enjoy the street view or take away your lunch in an recycle-friendly container.
+Looking for a light but tasty lunch in Central?
+Find Nood Food on Hollywood Road, serving great salads, tender chicken pieces, vegetable soup, fresh fruit smoothies, and cold-pressed juices.
+Sit inside the brightly lit cafe and enjoy the street view, or take away your lunch in recyclable containers.

 Nood Food also makes it to our guide of best juice bars in Hong Kong.